 Skylands Stadium Christmas Light Show – Augusta

 We like this one because you don't have to get out of your warm car to enjoy it!
-This drive-through, musical light show features more than 2 million lights, and it's one of the most popular in the state.
-It's also one of MANY light displays in New Jersey, so check out our roundup to find more of the best and brightest.
+This drive-through, musical light show features more than two million lights, and it's one of the most popular in the state.
+New additions for 2017 include a Walk-Thru Lighfest to benefit the American Heart Association and an outdoor ice skating rink.

 As of this writing, tickets for select dates are still available for this magical holiday train ride featuring hot cocoa and cookies served by dancing chefs, a reading of The Polar Express, and a special gift from Santa.
 See the website for availability.